 For visitors with medically necessary supplies

 Medically necessary liquids including freezer packs, IV bags, and portable oxygen are permitted in the Museum.
+Personal amplification devices are permitted.
 Please ask staff at the ticketing desk for a sticker for your medically required supplies to ensure that all staff members understand that your equipment is approved for use in the galleries.

 For visitors who are deaf or hearing impaired